awsdocs/amazon-s3-developer-guide/doc_source/lifecycle-configuration-examples.md

 ## Example 5: Overlapping Filters, Conflicting Lifecycle Actions, and What Amazon S3 Does<a name="lifecycle-config-conceptual-ex5"></a>

-You might specify a lifecycle configuration in which you specify overlapping prefixes, or actions\.
+You might specify an S3 Lifecycle configuration in which you specify overlapping prefixes, or actions\.

-Generally, lifecycle will optimize for cost\.
-For example, if two expiration polices overlap, the shorter expiration policy will be honored so that data is not stored for longer than expected\.
+Generally, Amazon S3 Lifecycle optimizes for cost\.
+For example, if two expiration policies overlap, the shorter expiration policy is honored so that data is not stored for longer than expected\.

-Likewise, if two transition policies overlap, lifecycle will transition your objects to the lower cost storage class\.
-In both cases, lifecycle attempts to choose the path that is least expensive for you\.
-An exception to this general rule is with the INTELLIGENT\_TIERING storage class\.
-INTELLIGENT\_TIERING will be favored by lifecycle over any storage class, aside from S3 Glacier and S3 Glacier Deep Archive storage classes\.
+Likewise, if two transition policies overlap, S3 Lifecycle transitions your objects to the lower\-cost storage class\.
+In both cases, S3 Lifecycle tries to choose the path that is least expensive for you\.
+An exception to this general rule is with the S3 Intelligent\-Tiering storage class\.
+S3 Intelligent\-Tiering is favored by S3 Lifecycle over any storage class, aside from S3 Glacier and S3 Glacier Deep Archive storage classes\.

 The following examples show how Amazon S3 chooses to resolve potential conflicts\.